IMAGO-Catalogues-Jjanes/cataloguesSegmentationOCR/1_Data/README.md

   <p align="center">
   <img src="../images/exemple_entryEnd.png" width="300"/>
   </p>
+  Purple: EntryEnd, Blue: Entry</br>
 When an entry straddles multiples columns or pages, such as the image above, the beginning of the entry is described as a basic entry, and the zone EntryEnd is used for the other part, such as the image above.